ombasevedant/NuggetClicker/README.md

 # NuggetClicker
 An app that uses text recognition to automate the survey that gives 10 free chicken nuggets at McDonald's using Python Selenium.
-Created as the project for the 2020 Global Hacks 2.0 Hackathon.
+Submission for the 2020 Global Hacks 2.0 Hackathon.